1945 World Series

 In the decisive Game 7, Paul Richards drove in four runs to lead the Tigers to a 9–3 victory to clinch the Series.

 The World Series again used the 3–4 wartime setup for home field sites, instead of the normal 2–3–2.
 Although the major hostilities of World War II had ended, some of the rules were still in effect and many of the best MLB players were still in military service.
 Warren Brown, author of a history of the Cubs in 1946, commented on this by titling one chapter "World's Worst Series".
 He also cited a famous quote of his, referencing himself anonymously and in the third person.
 When asked who he liked in the Series, he answered, "I don't think either one of them can win it."

 In a similar vein, Frank Graham jokingly called this Series "the fat men versus the tall men at the office picnic."

 One player decidedly not fitting that description was the Tigers' slugger Hank Greenberg, who had been discharged from military service early.
 He hit the only two Tigers homers in the Series, and scored seven runs overall and also drove in seven.
+The series matched the league MVPs, with Phil Cavarretta (a .355 hitter that year) of the National League and Hal Newhouser of the American League for the second straight season for Detroit.
+Newhouser led the Tigers to two victories, including a complete game performance in Game 7.